eleannapapaio/Steering-wheel/README.md

 ### Introduction
+This project's aim is to program a steering-wheel, so when the user turns it, the model of the CubeSat will also turn.
+It was used to demonstrate the ADCS subsystem of the satellite in an EXPO.
+The nRF24L01 module that we insert in the steering wheel communicates with the same module in the CubeSat model, so the motor driver in the model, makes it move in the correct direction.
 In order to make the model of the CubeSat turn around with the use of a steering wheel, we need a motor driver (Dual Motor Driver Module L298N), two Arduino, two nRF24L01 Transceiver Modules, an MPU6050, a power source, a reaction wheel and a steering wheel.
 ### Testing
 I conducted tests to assure that the driver and the MPU6050 are working fine.
 ##### Driver Testing
-To test the driver I used this [script](https://gitlab.com/acubesat/adcs/tif-2021/Transmitter-Receiver/-/blob/timoni_new_new/testing_driver.ino?ref_type=heads) .
+To test the driver I used [testing-driver](https://github.com/eleannapapaio/Steering-wheel/blob/main/testing_driver.ino) .
 If you want to test the driver you should use an Arduino, a motor driver, a reaction wheel and a power source.
 The wiring is as following:
 - +12V with the positive terminal of the power supply
 - common ground (GND driver with GND arduino) with the negative terminal
 - ENA with pin 9